Motion Keyframe Interpolation for Any Human Skeleton via Temporally Consistent Point Cloud Sampling and Reconstruction: Methodology

 \subsection{Motion Interpolation Transformer and Rest Pose Augmentation}

 To leverage our point cloud-based representation learning for cross-skeleton interpolation, a transformer model - CITL~\cite{mo2023continuous} is adapted, allowing for an efficient interpolation pipeline with existing datasets to alternative skeletons.
 We introduce two key modifications to CITL and its training strategy, focusing on enhancing motion quality.
 First, quaternion predictions are substituted with FOQ predictions.
-This is inspired by the RNN-based method $\text{TG}_{complete}$~\cite{harvey2020robust}, which predicts quaternion offsets from the preceding frame rather than direct quaternion values, thereby achieving greater generalizability and superior quality in interpolation.
+This is inspired by the RNN-based method $\text{TG}_{complete}$~\cite{harvey2020robust}, which predicts quaternion offsets from the preceding frame rather than raw quaternions, thereby achieving greater generalisability and superior quality in interpolation.

 For our model's CITL-based architecture, we substitute the original sinusoidal positional encoding scheme with learned relative positions \cite{shaw2018self}.
 While the original implementation relies on the continual nature of sinusoidal functions, we observe that relative positional embeddings with \textit{zero initialisation} converges upon similarly continuous behaviour, and significantly lowers the complexity of positional attention.
 The lessened focus on positional relations allows the model to synthesise deeper behaviours within the pose space, improving overall generalisability.
 As a side effect, the model also accepts arbitrary length inputs beyond the training data length.